-DRILLS BY DIVISION (DRILLS AT HOME AND USING A TEMPORARY OFFICE
+DRILLS BY DIVISION (DRILLS AT HOME AND USING A TEMPORARY OFFICE)

-The Task Force Against Earthquake Disaster conducted drills division by division from November 2014 to December 2014 to enhance the skills of JER employees in business execution and equipment operation at home and in a temporary office.
-The Task Force implemented drills for establishing disaster response headquarters in the administrative and planning divisions and carried out drills to ensure a workflow for reinsurance claim payments based on rough estimates in the operating divisions.
-In addition, the Task Force asked members of the financial divisions to buy and sell bonds and perform routines in a temporary office in an attempt to increase the efficiency of the business continuity system.
+From May 2015 to November 2015, the Task Force Against Earthquake Disaster conducted drills by division, based on the assumption that employees were prevented from going to work at the Kobunacho office, to seek to strengthen BCM.
+The Task Force implemented drills for establishing an earthquake response headquarters assuming that the president was unreachable in the administrative and planning divisions, and in the operating divisions, assuming a scenario in which managerial staff were unable to work, ran drills for reinsurance claim payments based on rough estimates.
+In addition, the Task Force asked members of the financial divisions to conduct securities purchasing operations in a temporary office.